oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     signing.
 Replay prevention is provided by building the signature over a server-provided nonce, client-provided nonce and a nonce counter.

-At the time of writing, OAuth Mutual TLS is the most widely implemented and the only standardized sender-constraining method.

 Note that the security of sender-constrained tokens is undermined when an attacker gets access to the token and the key material.
 This is, in